lanmarc77/esp-audio-book-player/README.md

 # Ideas/future
 - multi user support
-- wake up timer
 - audio navigation for handicapped people
-- PCB with fitting 3D printable case or fitting for a cheap buyable case
+- printed PCB with fitting 3D printable case or fitting for a cheap buyable case